Best Practices for Recovering Data from a Failed NAS Promise Pegasus2 M4 RAID Configuration

 In summary, storage tiering and caching strategies can have a positive impact on data availability and performance on NAS Promise Pegasus2 M4 devices.
 However, careful planning, configuration, and monitoring are necessary to mitigate the potential risks of data loss and ensure the overall reliability and resilience of the storage system.

-Although NAS Pegasus2 M4 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Pegasus2 M4 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view